OEHC/binb/README.md

 ### Run the binb container (using lpinca's sample tracks)

 All that is left now is to start a container running the binb image we created in step 1.
-However, we also need to supply the ip address of the redis-server, so that binb can connect to it.
+However, we also need to supply the IP address of the redis-server, so that binb can connect to it.

-To fetch the ip adress, use the following command:
+To fetch the IP adress, use the following command:

 ```console
 $ docker inspect -f '{{range.NetworkSettings.Networks}}{{.IPAddress}}{{end}}' redis-server
 172.18.0.2
 ```

-Run a binb container (make sure to replace the REDIS_URL value with the ip we retrieved in the previous step):
+Run a binb container (make sure to replace the REDIS_URL value with the IP we retrieved in the previous step):

 ```console
 $ docker run --name binb -e REDIS_URL=172.18.0.2 --network binb-net -p 8138:8138/tcp -p 8138:8138/udp -d binb
 ```

-### Run the binb container (without sample tracks)
+### Run the binb container (without adding lpinca's sample tracks)

-If you run the redis server container with the option `-p 6379:6379` to add values to the database before starting the binb container.
+If you run the redis server container with the option `-p 6379:6379`, you can access it from the host and add values to the database before starting the binb container.
 Take a look at the [README](https://github.com/nnamua/binb/blob/master/util/README.md) file in the `util` directory to find useful scripts to get started.

 After adding values to the database, run the binb container: